crschnick/pdx_unlimiter/README.md

 It is also checked whether a mod is missing or incompatible with the current version, so that nothing can potentially corrupt your savegames.

-## Achievements and challenges
+## Third party integration

 The Pdx-Unlimiter has built-in support for [Rakaly](https://rakaly.com), a website to analyze and share your eu4 achievements and compete against other players.
-It is possible to upload savegames to Rakaly to share your achievements and compete with others.
-You can also download savegames of others to inspect their campaign.
 If you are interested in Rakaly, you can also join the [Rakaly Discord](https://discord.gg/WMJPnvSe).

+It is also possible to upload your savegames to [Skanderbeg](https://skanderbeg.pm), a website to generate maps and statistics for your savegames.
+If you are interested in Skanderbeg, you can also join the [Skanderbeg Discord](https://discord.gg/uzkMPjc).

 ## Community and Support